-NISSAN recommends that vehicle be towed with the driving (front) wheels off the ground or that a dolly be used as illustrated.
+NISSAN recommends that the vehicle be towed with the driving (rear) wheels off the ground as illustrated.

-- Never tow CVT models with the front wheels on the ground or four wheels on the ground (forward or backward) as this may cause serious and expensive damage to the transmission.
-If it is necessary to tow the vehicle with the rear wheels raised, always use towing dollies under the front wheels. - When towing CVT models with the front wheels on towing dollies: - Turn the ignition key to the OFF position, and secure the steering wheel in a straight ahead position with a rope or similar device.
-Never secure the steering wheel by turning the ignition key to the LOCK position.
-This may damage the steering lock mechanism. - Move the selector lever to the N (Neutral) position.

-• When towing two wheel drive CVT model with the rear wheels on the ground (if you do not use towing dollies): Always release the parking brake.
+- Never tow an automatic transmission model from the rear (that is backward) with four wheels on the ground.
+This may cause serious and expensive damage to the transmission. - When towing with the front wheels on the ground (if you do not use towing dollies), turn the ignition key to the OFF position, and secure the steering wheel in the straightahead position with a rope or similar device.
+Never place the ignition key in the LOCK position.
+This will result in damage to the steering lock mechanism. - When towing with the rear wheels on the ground (if you do not use towing dollies), release the parking brake and move the shift lever to the N (Neutral) position.